alexwlchan/alexwlchan.net/src/_drafts/2023-in-reading.md

   %}
 </div>

-This is an account of abuse, neglect, and deaths of Indigenous students in Canada’s school systems.
+This is an account of abuse, neglect, and deaths of Indigenous students in Canada’s school system.
 It’s not an easy book to read, but it’s well-written and worth the time.

 It focuses on seven deaths in Thunder Bay, and includes the history of the residential schools which form the backdrop for those events.
 As I don’t know much about Canadian history or education, I found the context useful.

 The titular “Seven Fallen Feathers” are seven children who died in unexplained circumstances.
-The book devotes a chapter to each of them, describing their history, the days leading up to their death, and the hole it created in the lives of friends and family left behind.
+The book devotes a chapter to each of them, describing their history, the days leading up to their death, and the hole it left in the lives of their friends and family.
 It's difficult to read but important, and the author has obviously done a lot of research and interviews.

-There are certain themes that keep coming up – racism towards Indigenous people, disinterest from the Thunder Bay police, the effect of moving kids to big cities – but the author is almost subtle about them.
+There are certain themes that keep coming up – racism towards Indigenous people, disinterest from the Thunder Bay police, the effect of moving kids to big cities – but the author is subtle about them.
 She doesn’t need to tell you what patterns you should be looking for, because it’s so obvious from the stories.
 It’s the embodiment of “show, don’t tell”.